bucketeer-io/bucketeer-docs/docs/getting-started/create-an-account.md

     Use teams to group members, making it easier when listing them on the list page.
     :::

-    :::info Role Member
+    :::info Member Role

-     When you assign the role Member to a new account, the user can only access the Environment you choose.
-These users are unable to create or update organization settings, projects, environments, API keys, or members.
+     When you assign the **Member** role, the user can only access the environments you explicitly choose.
+These users are unable to create or update organization settings, projects, environments, or manage organization-level resources like API keys and members.
     :::

-5. Click **Invite Member** to create the account.
+5. Click **Invite Member** to send the invitation.

 <CenteredImg
   imgURL='img/getting-started/create-bucketeer-account-2.png'
   wSize='400px'
-  alt='Create an account'
+  alt='Invite member form'
   borderWidth='1px'/>

-:::info
+:::info Email Invitation
 The user will receive an email invitation that includes a link to access the dashboard.
 :::